Aryhith/vrcWorldOwnerBeacons/README.md

 - VRC Udon Sharp (Found in VRC Creator Companion)
 - "BeaconController.cs" script and "BeaconController.asset" (as well as associated meta files) found in \Assets\zelBeacons\scripts\

+#How to Download
+- Download the .zip file.
 # How To Use
 - Be sure the correct unity version is installed: [VRC Currently Supported Unity Version](https://docs.vrchat.com/docs/current-unity-version).
-- The only required file is essentially the script and its compiled asset, however the "beacons.prefab" prefab in \Assets\zelBeacons\prefabs\ is my recommended way to get started
+- The only required file is essentially the script and its compiled asset.
+The Prefab should have the script set up, but refer to the picture below to make sure all of the objects are in the correct spot.
 - To set up the asset, there are a number of required gameobjects that must be configured and filled into the appropriate parameter slots:
   - Empty: An empty prefab that is used to instantiate and configure empty gameobjects.
   - Beacon Blue: This is the Blue Beacon GameObject that follows the World Creator.
 (Does not have to be blue)